Wael Hallaq: Research and publications

 In 2018, Hallaq published Restating Orientalism: A Critique of Modern Knowledge published by Columbia University Press.
+In this book, Hallaq argues that Said’s canonical work, however timely when it was published, is a stunted critique of Orientalism, because Said the secular liberal could not locate the problem beyond politics and representation.
+Hallaq insists that Orientalism’s epistemic foundations, shared by all fields of academic knowledge, represent and in fact capture Enlightenment thought—which is characterized by domination, extractionism, and unprecedented forms of racism and structural genocidal violence.

 Aziz Rana of Cornell Law School, author of The Two Faces of American Freedom, describes the text as "a brilliant interrogation of Said's famous concept, highlighting the extent which the issue of Orientalism is not simply one of problematic European authors, but instead goes to the heart of how the modern project itself constitutes subjects, knowledge, and power...
 It is essential reading and will be debated by scholars for years to come."

 Walter Mignolo, an Argentine semiotician (École des Hautes Études) and professor at Duke University, said of Restating Orientalism that: "It is becoming increasingly evident among decolonial thinkers that colonial management (with or without colonies, with or without settlers) is a question of controlling and managing knowledge, and that power differential is implicit in agents, institutions, and languages of epistemic governance.
 Wael B. Hallaq brilliantly drives us, through a meticulous reading of Edward Said’s Orientalism, to the awareness that domination is grounded on epistemic sovereignty and that liberation is unthinkable without epistemic freedom."
 Professor of Near Eastern Studies at Cornell, David S. Powers, noted in 2010: "During the past decade, Hallaq has turned from the medium of the scholarly article to that of the scholarly monograph.
 Synthesizing his findings and placing them within a larger conceptual framework, he has written three important monographs published by Cambridge University Press: A History of Islamic Legal Theories (1997); Authority, Continuity, and Change in Islamic Law (2001), and The Origins and Evolution of Islamic Law (2004), a stunning accomplishment for a man of his age.
-Suffice it to say that when Wael B. Hallaq speaks, historians of Islamic law listen."
+Suffice it to say that when Wael B. Hallaq speaks, historians of Islamic law listen."About Hallaq’s most recent book, Radical Separation of Powers, Professor Muhammad Qasim Zaman of Princeton wrote: “The breadth of Hallaq’s analysis of Islamic constitutionalism and the philosophical depth that he brings to it open new vistas on political thought in pre-modern Islam.
+His brilliant readings of key texts in Islamic political theory serve to peel off thick layers of misrepresentation, bringing those texts alive and allowing us to view them with fresh eyes.
+Along the way, he offers a trenchant critique of both Orientalism and liberalism.
+This book will have a transformative impact on the study of Islamic political thought, but its arguments speak to a much wider audience, which, too, will be in Hallaq’s debt.”